Home > Procedures and Workflows > DK special sales – technical workflow

 Pantone or foil reference should be emailed to the Production Editor and the Production Controller.

-Duping files for americanisation can take place either after CMYK is locked or when text is locked, depending on the project.
+Duping files for americanization can take place either after CMYK is locked or when text is locked, depending on the project.
 In either case, the following steps should be followed:

-2. The Editor/Designer places a copy of these files in their dedicated Americanisation folder, in the Sent_to_US folder on Google Drive, with the relevant UK SourceReport.
+2. The Editor/Designer places a copy of these files in their dedicated Americanization folder, in the Sent_to_US folder on Google Drive, with the relevant UK SourceReport.

-3. Once americanisation is done, the americaniser runs the Translation Frontlist (or Translation Backlist if they are working on a backlist title) SourceReport to ensure they have not introduced mistakes in the file.
+3. Once americanization is done, the americanizer runs the Translation Frontlist (or Translation Backlist if they are working on a backlist title) SourceReport to ensure they have not introduced mistakes in the file.

-4. The Americaniser places americanised files and their respective SourceReport in the Back_from_US folder on Google Drive.
+4. The Americanizer places americanized files and their respective SourceReport in the Back_from_US folder on Google Drive.

 Endpapers